-The threaded ends of prestressing bars shall be provided with suitable protection, at all times.
+The threaded ends of prestressing bars shall be protected at all times.

 If tendons are to have a coating or wrapping, such coating or wrapping shall be inert with respect to both the steel and the concrete.

 After stressing and anchoring, all tendons and anchorages shall be protected from physical damage and corrosion.